-This committee would include the Provost, the Deans of FAS, HSEAS, HMS, and HSPH and elected and appointed representatives from all science and engineering constituencies, including the Harvard-affiliated hospitals.
+This committee would be chaired by the Provost and would include the Deans of FAS, HSEAS, HMS, and HSPH, the CEO of one of the affiliated hospitals and faculty representatives who would be nominated by the faculty and appointed by the President.
+These members should be chosen to represent all science and engineering constituencies, including the Harvard-affiliated hospitals.
+To maintain and build connections to law, government, the social sciences, humanities, and arts, we argue that one of HUSEC's members should come from outside the worlds of science and engineering.
 It is critical that leading women and under-represented minority faculty be included in the membership and leadership of the committee.
-We suggest that 12 members is an appropriate size for HUSEC.
+We suggest that 12 to 18 members is an appropriate size for HUSEC.

-HUSEC would control and manage the allocation of 75 interdisciplinary FTEs (over ten years), as well as a portion of research space on each campus.
-HUSEC would evaluate and fund interdisciplinary research proposals, ensure that appropriate constituents are involved in the efforts (e.g., departments, women, minorities), and enable selected proposals by allocating FTEs, funds and/or research space.
-HUSEC would advise on the location of science and engineering research, ensuring a balance across all campuses.
-HUSEC would establish and allocate FTEs to inter-departmental committees, recommend the creation of cross-school departments to the President and Corporation, and periodically review the research endeavors within its purview.
+HUSEC would coordinate the deployment of 75 interdisciplinary FTEs (over ten years), as well as a portion of research space on each campus.
+HUSEC would evaluate and initiate interdisciplinary research proposals, ensure that appropriate constituents are involved in the efforts (e.g., departments, women, minorities), and enable selected proposals by advising on the of allocation FTEs, funds and/or research space.
+HUSEC would advise on the location of crosscutting science and engineering research, ensuring a balance across all campuses.
+HUSEC would recommend the establishment of inter-departmental committees (with appropriate FTE allocations), would recommend the creation of cross-school departments to the President and Corporation, and would periodically review the research endeavors within its purview.
 Since many interdisciplinary research endeavors will involve the broader Harvard community, HUSEC would serve as a liaison between science and engineering and interested faculty members at other schools, including those of Government, Education, and Law.
 In particular, HUSEC would work to improve linkages between the affiliated hospitals and science and engineering across the rest of the Harvard complex.
+HUSEC would not control traditional, school-based appointments within existing departments.